Our true nature is that of perfection. In Buddhism, it is called Buddha Nature – the primordial bases for everything.

 OM GONE, GONE, GONE BEYOND, GONE BEYOND EVEN THE BEYOND, HAIL THE GOER.

-This mantra is historically taught to be practiced in one exhalation – you breathe in and while exhaling, say the Mantra.
+This mantra is historically taught to be practised in one exhalation – you breathe in and while exhaling, say the Mantra.

 It is said to prepare the mind for liberation, by preparing it to be able to hold all the knowledge that gets imparted at that time.